gnames/gna-sensu-wrapper-cookbook/README.md

 * A node which will be monitored has name `myserver.example.org` and IP 10.0.0.2
 * You are interested in one check plugin `check-disk.rb`
 * You are interested in one metric plugin `metric-sysopia.rb`
-* You want to send alerts to hipchat using `hipchat.rb` handler

 In your own cookbook include the default `gna-sensu-wrapper` recipe: